algorandfoundation/puya-ts/docs/_md/documents/documents/Program-Structure.md

 ### Multi-inheritance

-Javascript does not support multi-inheritance natively, but it is a useful feature for composing a larger contract out of several smaller ones.
-Algorand TypeScript supports multi-inheritance via the [Polytype](https://github.com/fasttime/Polytype) package and the compiled code matches the semantics of Polytype at runtime.
-Method resolution order is _depth first_ meaning the entire prototype hierarchy of the _first_ base type will be walked before moving onto the _second_ base type and so on.
+JavaScript does not support multi-inheritance natively, but it is a useful feature for composing a larger contract out of several smaller ones.
+Algorand TypeScript supports multi-inheritance via the [Polytype](https://github.com/fasttime/Polytype) package, and the compiled code matches the semantics of Polytype at runtime.
+Method resolution order is _depth first_, meaning the entire prototype hierarchy of the _first_ base type will be walked before moving onto the _second_ base type and so on.

 ```ts
 import type { uint64 } from '@algorandfoundation/algorand-typescript'